 Zeiler K, Malmquist A. Lesbian shared biological motherhood: the ethics of IVF with reception of oocytes from partner.
 Medicine, Health Care and Philosophy.
 2014; 17(3): 347-55.

-FAQs from users: 'Can leftover embryos from reciprocal IVF be transferred to the woman who donated her eggs?', 'In treatments using the ROPA method, is the sperm donor chosen according to the physical characteristics of the genetic mother or the pregnant woman?', 'How does reciprocal or co-IVF work?', 'Is reciprocal IVF covered by insurance?', 'What are the steps of reciprocal IVF?', 'What is the difference between the ROPA method and donor IUI?', 'What medical requirements are there for co-IVF?', 'Reciprocal IVF vs. donor insemination, what's better?' and 'Is IVF for lesbian couples available on the NHS?', 'What legal considerations are there for co-IVF?', 'How much does reciprocal IVF cost?', 'Can leftover embryos from co-IVF be transferred to either woman?' and 'How is the sperm donor chosen for co-IVF?'.
+FAQs from users: 'Can leftover embryos from reciprocal IVF be transferred to the woman who donated her eggs?', 'In treatments using the ROPA method, is the sperm donor chosen according to the physical characteristics of the genetic mother or the pregnant woman?', 'How does reciprocal or co-IVF work?', 'What is co-IVF?', 'Is reciprocal IVF covered by insurance?', 'What are the steps of reciprocal IVF?', 'What is the difference between the ROPA method and donor IUI?', 'What medical requirements are there for co-IVF?', 'Reciprocal IVF vs. donor insemination, what's better?', 'Is IVF for lesbian couples available on the NHS?', 'What legal considerations are there for co-IVF?', 'How much does reciprocal IVF cost?', 'Can leftover embryos from co-IVF be transferred to either woman?' and 'How is the sperm donor chosen for co-IVF?'.